Sobaka-Pavlova/DjangoUdemy/ReadMe.md

 // This is how to display a model with an example of Brad name being represented in a listings.html file
+// For top raw see commit "Example of how to pass in a dict variable to views"